jasp-stats/jaspAudit/README.md

 ## Manual

 For an introduction to the Audit module, please [download](https://github.com/jasp-stats/jaspAudit/raw/master/man/manual.pdf) the manual or view it [online](https://github.com/jasp-stats/jaspAudit/blob/master/man/manual.pdf).
+See this [link](https://doi.org/10.21105/joss.02733) for the paper about the Audit module.

 ## Structure